Building permits

 Building Code enforcement, including issuing building permits, is generally carried out by municipal building departments, although in the case of on-site sewage systems, enforcement in some areas is conducted by boards of health and conservation authorities.

-Building permits allow your municipality to protect the interests of both individuals and the community as a whole.
+Building permits allow your municipality to protect the interests of both individuals and the community.
 By reviewing and approving building permit applications before any work is done, the municipality can ensure that buildings comply with:

 - the Building Code, which sets standards for the design and construction of buildings to meet objectives such as health, safety, fire protection, accessibility and resource conservation